Brian Chippendale: Early life and education

-Chippendale was born July 22, 1973 in Newburgh, New York and was raised in a suburb near Philadelphia, Pennsylvania.
+Chippendale was born July 22, 1973, in Newburgh, New York, and was raised in suburban Philadelphia, Pennsylvania.
 Chippendale is also an artist and attended printmaking classes at Rhode Island School of Design (RISD) in the late 1990s through 2000, but did not graduate.

 Music

 As a vocalist for Lightning Bolt and Mindflayer, Chippendale eschews the usual microphone stand and conventional microphone, instead using a contact microphone.
-This microphone is then run through an effects processor to alter the sound further.
 Chippendale often warbles or makes nonsensical sounds into the microphone, so the vocals typically come out extremely distorted and incomprehensible.
 More recently, Chippendale has used a Line 6 delay pedal to delay and repeat his vocals while drumming.

 Chippendale participated as drummer 77 in the Boredoms' 77 Boadrum performance which occurred on July 7, 2007, at the Empire-Fulton Ferry State Park in Brooklyn.

-Chippendale performed drums on Björk's 2007 album Volta.
+Chippendale performed drums on Björk's 2007 album Volta and her 2008 charity single "Náttúra".
 He also did a remix for Björk's single "Declare Independence" under the alias Black Pus.

 Chippendale is part of the duo Wasted Shirt with Ty Segall, releasing their debut album, Fungus II, in 2020.